 - Exercise, especially bicycling, with incorrect form

 When you seek help from a pelvic floor physical therapist, you first get an examination to discover which muscles are causing your medical condition.
-Only then can your therapist design a pelvic floor dysfunction treatment or pelvic floor pt plan suitable for your age, weight, and goal.
-There are many options for treatment modalities; you may need a combination of pelvic floor therapy treatments.
+Only then can your therapist design a pelvic floor dysfunction treatment suitable for your age, weight, and goal.
+There are many options for treatment modalities; you may need a combination of treatments.

 Treating Your Pelvic Floor Muscles with Physical Therapy (PT)

 Your pelvic floor therapy often starts with education.
-You’ll learn about the pelvic floor pt, surrounding organs and where the pelvic muscles are situated in your body, as well as what caused the dysfunction.
+You’ll learn about the pelvic diaphragm, surrounding organs, and where the pelvic muscles are located in your body, as well as what caused the dysfunction.

-Your pelvic floor pt physical therapist helps you understand why certain actions — like clenching your buttocks or not relieving yourself when you need to go — can aggravate your condition and lead to incontinence.
-Visit pelvic floor therapy specialists or pelvic floor pt’s to prevent this from occurring.
+Your physiotherapist at TRi Physical Therapy helps you understand why certain actions — like clenching your buttocks or not relieving yourself when you need to go — can aggravate your condition and lead to incontinence.
+Visit a physiotherapist pelvic floor pt’s to prevent this from occurring.

 - Pelvic floor muscle training.
 These strategic exercises train your pelvic muscles to respond appropriately.
 Along with breathing exercises, you learn how to contract and relax your pelvic muscles through repetition.